Prep football: Dugger, Roblee lead East to win in West Nebraska All-Star Game

 East extended the lead to 21-0 with just under five minutes left in the second quarter as Geiken hit a wide-open Carpenter down the right sideline on the halfback option.

-West answered on the ensuing possession, capped by Stull's short touchdown pass.
+West answered on the ensuing possession with its best drive of the half, and it was capped by Stull’s short touchdown pass to cut the deficit to two scores.

 East had the lone score in the third quarter, another short run by Roblee with 2:13 left in the quarter.